Investigating Anthropometric Fidelity in SAM 3D Body: Pathway to Medical Utility

 \subsection{Simulation vs. Diagnosis}

-While our analysis suggests SAM 3D Body is currently unsuited for \textit{diagnostic} reconstruction (where millimeter accuracy is sometimes life-critical), its generalized latent space and robust architecture mean it holds immense potential for \textit{simulation} and offers a promising foundation for fine-tuning to generate domain-specific 3D human body shapes.
+While our analysis establishes that SAM 3D Body is currently inadequate for strict \textit{diagnostic} reconstruction (where sub-millimeter precision can inherently dictate clinical outcomes), its latent space and articulated architecture afford potential for \textit{medical simulation}.
+It constitutes an ideal prior for generating domain-tailored 3D human geometries.

-Current prompting mechanisms (keypoints) are insufficient to correct this.
-While we observed from source code of SAM 3D Body only to find it accepts keypoint prompts to resolve \textit{pose} ambiguity, these prompts operate within the constraints of the MHR.
-If the target shape lies outside the linear span of the shape basis $B_s$, no amount of keypoint prompting can force the model to generate it.
+Crucially, interactive heuristic guidance (such as keypoint prompting) is mathematically insufficient to bridge this representation gap.
+By inspecting the open-source release of SAM 3D Body, we observed that while explicitly supplied manual 2D keypoints disambiguate complex \textit{poses}, these conditional cues are mapped within the restrictive parametric span of the MHR.
+Should a pathological topography (e.g., severe spinal lordosis) lie outside the affine subspace spanned by the 20 torso parameters of $B_s$, no density of interactive user prompting can force the network to generate it.

 This immediate utility can be realized through three primary pathways.
-Firstly, for High-Volume Avatar Generation, the model's current fidelity is more than sufficient for applications like mass-casualty Virtual Reality (VR) training or hospital crowd simulation.
-Secondly, it serves as a robust Procedural Anatomy generator, acting as a clean \enquote{base mesh} that can then be deformed by physics-based soft-body solvers \cite{loper2015smpl}.
+Firstly, for High-Volume Avatar Generation, the model's current fidelity is sufficient for applications like mass-casualty Virtual Reality (VR) training or hospital crowd simulation.
+Secondly, it serves as a Procedural Anatomy generator, acting as a clean \enquote{base mesh} that can then be deformed by physics-based soft-body solvers \cite{loper2015smpl}.
 Formally, given a base mesh $M_0 \sim p_{\text{SAM3D}}(\cdot | I)$ generated from input image $I$, deformation parameters $\phi$ are applied via:

-Finally, and most critically for specialized domains, the model's powerful generative prior can be effectively leveraged through fine-tuning on limited, private, domain-specific medical datasets (e.g., CT/MRI-derived meshes).
+Finally, and most critically for specialized domains, the model's generative prior can be leveraged through fine-tuning on limited, private, domain-specific medical datasets (e.g., CT/MRI-derived meshes).
 This transfer learning paradigm can be expressed as:

-This approach, common and successful in medical foundation model adaptation \cite{wu2025medical, alsaleh2024few, blankemeier2024merlin, ma2024segment}, allows researchers to transfer the model's generalized knowledge while acquiring the necessary high-fidelity, customized geometric details.
+This approach, common in medical foundation model adaptation \cite{wu2025medical, alsaleh2024few, blankemeier2024merlin, ma2024segment}, allows researchers to transfer the model's generalized knowledge while acquiring the necessary high-fidelity, customized geometric details.